 Mi-Mi en Provence is an elegant, fruit-driven wine showing flavors of strawberry, honeydew melon and dried mango.
 Pairs easily with a wide range of dishes.

-The 2023 vintage of L'Effet Papillon Rosé is lovely.
-It is made 100% from Grenache (as many of the best Southern French Roses are).
-Pale salmon in color, it boasts aromas of bright red fruits, orange rinds and a hint...
+This fantastic dry rose is made 100% from Grenache (as many of the best Southern French roses are).
+Pale salmon in color, it boasts aromas of bright red fruits, orange rinds and a hint of lemon zest.
+It’s incredibly smooth...
 Read More